iggredible/Learn-Vim/ch27_vimscript_functions.md

 " throws an error
 ```

-The execution above throws an error, because `let count = "Count"` implicitly attempts to redefine Vim's special variable `v:count`.
+The execution above throws an error because `let count = "Count"` implicitly attempts to redefine Vim's special variable `v:count`.
 Recall that special variables (`v:`) are read-only.
 You cannot mutate it.
 To fix it, use `l:count`:

 ```
 function!
 Calories()